-- 1. Loud talking, excessive noise, or rowdy behavior is not acceptable. - 2.
-No cell phone use in the cafeteria. - 3.
-When the teacher addresses a group, all talking and movement stops. - 4.
+1. Loud talking, excessive noise, or rowdy behavior is not acceptable.

+- 2. Cell phones are not permitted in the cafeteria.
+They are required to be placed in students lockers upon arrival to school - 3.
+When the staff addresses a group, all talking and movement stops. - 4.
 Food and other objects are not to be thrown. - 5.
 Scraps, wrappers, leftovers, and trash must be placed in the trash barrels. - 6.
-Students must clean up after themselves this includes all tables, benches, and any items that may have been dropped on the floor.

-- 7. Permission from a teacher or duty aide is needed to leave your seat except when returning trays. - 8.
-Permission from a teacher or duty aide is needed to leave the cafeteria. - 9.
-No running, pushing, or cutting in line. - 10.
-Each student must buy his/her own food, and return his/her own tray when finished. - 11.
-Do not bring books, book bags, or backpacks to the cafeteria. - 12.
-Students who need to use the bathroom during lunch must sign-out and use the lavatories in M-hall only. - 13.
-When entering the cafeteria, students must use the entrance near the school store; when exiting, the door closest to the main office is to be used. - 14.
+Students must clean up after themselves this includes all tables, benches, and any items that may have been dropped on the floor. - 7.
+Permission from a teacher or duty aide is needed to leave the cafeteria. - 8.
+No running, pushing, or cutting in line. - 9.
+Each student must buy his/her own food, and return his/her own tray when finished. - 10.
+Do not bring books, book bags, headphones, earbuds, chromebooks or backpacks to the cafeteria. - 11.
+Students who need to use the bathroom during lunch must sign-out and use the lavatories in M-hall only. - 12.
 Students may not switch seats during lunch.
-The same seat is to be kept throughout the entire lunch period. - 15.
-All food and drinks must be consumed inside the cafeteria.
+The same seat is to be kept throughout the entire lunch period. - 13.
+All food and drinks must be consumed inside the cafeteria. - 14.
+Assigned seating may be utilized to maintain a safe and healthy school climate.